What Are Machine-Opens?

 Open rates have always been tracked through a tiny invisible image embedded in the email code.
 When the email is opened, that image loads and the loading of that image tells the sender that their email was opened.

-That's how MailPoet detects open rates and one of the criteria to determine "Inactive" subscribers.
+That's how MailPoet detects open rates and is one of the criteria to determine "Inactive" subscribers.

 However, with the recent Apple Privacy updates and other email clients using scripts and spam filters, a false open can be triggered by scripts and code when the email images are automatically downloaded before the user even sees the email.

-This will result in the appearance of an email open where one may not have actually occurred.
-In other words, open rates will no longer be able to be the primary metric when measuring the engagement levels of your subscribers, but we can still estimate these stats and detect when an email has been opened by a human or a machine.
+This will result in the appearance of an email "open" where one may not have actually occurred.
+In other words, open rates will no longer be accurate as the primary metric when measuring the engagement levels of your subscribers, but we can still estimate these stats and detect when an email has been opened by a human or a machine.

 To correctly show human opened statistics, we need to differentiate which opens were made by a machine and which were not.
-It means that you'll see the "machine-opened" rates when checking the detailed statistics for each sent newsletter: If open or click doesn’t have user agent associated (e.g., historical data or if the website owner removes the data from database), the metric is counted as made by a human.
+It means that you'll see the "machine-opened" rates when checking the detailed statistics for each sent newsletter: if an open or click doesn’t have a user-agent associated (e.g., whether in historical data or if the website owner removes the data from the database), the metric is counted as made by a human.

 Minimizing Machine-Opened Emails: